godaddy/gasket/packages/gasket-plugin-nextjs/docs/docker-deployment.md

-# Docker Deployment
+# Gasket Next.js Docker Deployment

 Assuming you have domains, certs, load balancing, etc setup in your deployment environment.
 Here is a sample definition for a container that runs a gasket
 application:

 ```Dockerfile